 As a reminder, your immigration attorney should review all of your documents and may advocate a different approach.
 The customized approach developed by ProfVal and upon which this paper references is based on our significant experience with this category and our interpretation of the prongs of Dhanasar 2016, an important legal precedent for the EB-2 NIW.

 An EB-2 NIW professional plan from Profval is a 10-15 page document that formalizes how his or her endeavor meets the criteria for the EB-2 NIW.
 Thus, this plan is more than just a "personal statement".
 Accordingly, an EB-2 NIW professional plan should be specific to your endeavor and may include the following sections:

 Executive Summary: an overview of the endeavor, the petitioner’s credentials that position him/her to succeed in the endeavor, and a brief explanation demonstrating why the U.S. will benefit from the endeavor in areas related to Dhanasar (2016).

-Detailed credentials discussion: after briefly describing the endeavor, this section includes an in-depth discussion of the petitioner’s credentials related to the EB-2 categories of exceptional ability or advanced degree.
-The team at ProfVal.com believe that it is not just important to mention credentials, but also to explain in understandable terms why each credential positions the petitioner to succeed in their endeavor.
+Detailed credentials discussion: after describing the endeavor, this section includes an in-depth discussion of the petitioner’s credentials related to the EB-2 categories of exceptional ability or advanced degree.
+The team at ProfVal.com believe that it is not just important to mention credentials, but also to explain in understandable terms why the petitioner's credentials position him or her to succeed in the endeavor.

 For exceptional ability, these include: